synergylabs/BuildingDepot/docs/docker-implementation.md

 docker compose up -d --build
 ```

-Compose builds `buildingdepot:dev` once, starts the four data stores, waits for each to report healthy, then starts the replica, then CS and DS once the replica is healthy, then nginx.
+Compose builds `buildingdepot:dev` once, starts the four data stores, waits for each to report healthy, then starts the replica, then CS and DS once the replica is healthy.
 The health gating is why startup is ordered and not a race.

 Now create the admin user and register the data service: